Flynsky/Embedded_Console/README.md

 	  use /l for list of connected Devices, if y found yours, use /s number to connect
 - use /t string to send strings to your microcontroller

 </details>

-## STM specific setting for best experience
+## Complete Project Setup for STM32
 <details>

 ### 1. CubeMX